 I can pinpoint triggers, but knowing what kicked this bout off and knowing how to stop the fallout are two completely different things.
-Plus, there’s this tricky little bitch called brain chemistry.
+Plus, there’s this tricky little witch called brain chemistry.
 Then there’s doubt, and comparison, and self-hate.
 There’s this thought: “A million different writers have posted about this, why should I add to the canon?”
-And this one, too: “No one really gives a shit.”
+And this one, too: “No one really cares.”

 Most creatives I know examine depression.
 We take out our spirits, take note of all the scars and dings, and question how they got there.
 We wonder if karma is real, who we’ve wronged and how, what normal looks like, if anyone has accomplished it, and why we weren’t born with THOSE genes.

 I’m glad (?) to be diagnosed with major depressive disorder.
 It’s a relief to know I’m not just hopped up on angst.
 It’s a harsh truth that a clinical diagnosis doesn’t help us deal with those who brush depression aside.
 Someone actually said to me, “It’s not like depression kills you.”
 It’s claimed more than one of my family members.
 It’s taken lives of people in the writing community.
 The lesson we should remember most but always forget is simple.
 “Everybody is dealing with something.”
 Choose to be kind.

 Sadly, a diagnosis isn’t always enough for the people you’ve hurt while you work out your heart junk.
 There are casualties.
 You don’t always get the chance to explain what’s up with your life, and even if you do, the truth can sound like an excuse.
 You want people to understand, but you don’t wish depression on them, so you become endlessly grateful for the people who get it.